royf/HIL-MT/README.md

 # Multi-Task Hierarchical Imitation Learning for Home Automation

+This is code for the paper [Multi-Task Hierarchical Imitation Learning for Home Automation](https://roydfox.com/pub/Fox2019Multi/).
-Code for running the *HIL-MT* server, generating annotated demonstrations, learning hierarchical controllers, and rolloing learned controllers on an HSR robot.
+It enables running the *HIL-MT* server, generating annotated demonstrations, learning hierarchical controllers, and rolloing learned controllers on an HSR robot.

 ## Installation